BigPolarBear1/factorization/README.md

 ps: For linear algebra.. just finding an a-value ( zx^2-yx+nk=a) that is square, is enough.
 Because from that we can derive the other coefficient, although you need to add some jacobi symbols to also make sure disc-poly_val\*4\*z is square.
 I'll probably drop a PoC with linear algebra tomorrow.
 So yea, it is actually the same like NFS.. but better.

+Update: I'll do a little bit more coding, begin setting everything up for linear algebra and then take a break.
+Then tomorrow, if all goes as planned, expect a drop with linear algebra.. and that will be the end of that... finally..

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------
 #### Rants